-Staying over on a Friday is just like any other week day but we're expected to do some homework straight after school and the evening is slightly different.
-Tea is at 17.30 and after that we go to the shops and get a movie to watch later.
+Staying over on a Friday is just like any other week day but we're not expected to do any homework after school and the evening is slightly different.
+Tea is usually a take away and after that we choose a movie to watch later.
 Bedtimes aren't as strict.